mcSamuelDataSci/CACommunityBurden/myCCB/technical.md

     -   In the current version of the CCB project, only the single underlying cause of death ICD-10 code is used.
 A future release of the CCB will incorporate "multiple cause of death" codes for some conditions.

-    -   We based the hierarchical list of about 70 disease/injury conditions used in the CCB on a variant of the World Health Organization (WHO) global burden of disease condition list, modified to enhance the usefulness and applicability for U.S. public health priorities and programs.
-The hierarchy has three levels.
-The "Top Level" includes "Communicable, maternal, perinatal and nutritional conditions", "Cancer/Malignant neoplasms", "Cardiovascular diseases", "Other Chronic Conditions", and "Injuries" as well as all causes combined.
-For data displayed at the census tract level, only this level of the hierarchy is included due to sample size and statistical reliability limitations.
-The next "Public Health" level splits each of these top levels into around 50 subcategories, and this is the default level for data/maps displayed at the community level.
-The final detailed level breaks a few of these Public Health level conditions down further, for the total of about 70 categories.
-All the levels are shown for data/maps displayed at the county level.

-        -   County: Top Level, Public Health Level, Detail Level
-        -   Community: Top Level, Public Health Level
-        -   Census Tract: Top Level

-    -   Categorization of deaths was extracted from death certificates based on the International Classification of Diseases version 10 (ICD-10).
-The primary basis for the ICD10-to-condition mapping was the WHO Annex Table A from "<a target="_blank" rel="noopener noreferrer" href="http://www.who.int/healthinfo/global_burden_disease/GlobalDALYmethods_2000_2015.pdf">WHO methods and data sources for global burden of disease estimates 2000-2015, January 2017</a>".
-We did not use a similar, more recent and more detailed, system developed by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington (recent relevant publications include <a target="_blank" rel="noopener noreferrer" href="https://jamanetwork.com/journals/jama/fullarticle/2678018">The State of US Health, 1990-2016 Burden of Diseases, Injuries, and Risk Factors Among US States, JAMA 2018</a> and <a target="_blank" rel="noopener noreferrer" href="https://jamanetwork.com/journals/jama/fullarticle/2592499">US County-Level Trends in Mortality Rates for Major Causes of Death, 1980-2014, JAMA 2016</a>) in this version of the CCB because that system resulted in 721,783 (19.2%) of California deaths from 2000 to 2015 being mapped to "garbage codes", for which more sophisticated methods would need to be employed.
-The possibility of redistributing these "garbage codes" to valid categories at the census tract level and otherwise using the IHME system is being explored and may be implemented in future versions of the CCB.
-However, to enhance our use of the WHO system we compared the mapping of 3,758,856 deaths based on the WHO and IHME systems and changed the WHO mapping of ICD codes for several categories wherein the IHME classification was considered more appropriate (e.g., specific cancer sites rather than "other malignant neoplasms.").
-All of these modifications are carefully described in a key resources tool for the CCB, available <a target="_blank" rel="noopener noreferrer" href="https://github.com/mcSamuelDataSci/CACommunityBurden/blob/master/myCBD/myInfo/gbd.ICD.Map.xlsx">here</a> on our GitHub site.
-In addition, because our focus was on the "Public health" list of conditions, we remapped a number of ICD-10 codes from the WHO mapping to our own CCB system.
-All of these modifications are documented in a "key resources" tab for the CCB available noted above.
-The latest IHME/GBD results and methods can be found <a target="_blank" rel="noopener noreferrer" href="https://www.thelancet.com/journals/lancet/issue/vol396no10258/PIIS0140-6736(20)X0042-0">here</a>.

-    -   For some conditions for some charts an abbreviated label is used.
-For most this is unambiguous, but for a couple additional detail may be useful:

-        -   "Alzheimer's disease" = "Alzheimer disease and other dementias"

-        -   "Lung Cancer" = "Trachea, bronchus and lung cancers""

-    -   **NOTE:** In order make **drug- and poisoning-related conditions** in the CCB as meaningful as possible for public health, and to maintain the condition list as mutually exclusive and exhaustive, we have modified these conditions from WHO and IHME standards based on consensus with colleagues and on <a target="_blank" rel="noopener noreferrer" href="https://cdn.ymaws.com/www.cste.org/resource/resmgr/injury/isw7.pdf">"Consensus Recommendations for National and State Poisoning Surveillance -- ISW7 2012"</a>.
+    -   **NOTE:** In order make **drug- and poisoning-related conditions** in the CCB as meaningful as possible for public health, and to maintain the condition list as mutually exclusive and exhaustive, we have modified these conditions from WHO and IHME standards based on discussion with the CDPH Substance and Addition Prevention Branch (SAPB) and on the CDC <a target="_blank" rel="noopener noreferrer" href="https://cdn.ymaws.com/www.cste.org/resource/resmgr/injury/isw7.pdf">"Consensus Recommendations for National and State Poisoning Surveillance -- ISW7 2012"</a>.

         -   The "**Drug overdose (poisoning/substance use disorders)**" condition includes "accidental poisonings by drugs" codes (X40-X44) **and** "substance use disorder codes" (F11-F16, F18, F19), but not alcohol use disorder (F10) which is included in the separate detailed level "Alcohol use disorders" condition.
 This conditions also includes "newborn (suspected to be) affected by maternal use of drugs of addiction" (P044).